AHappyDeskPlant/MSc-Statistics-Portfolio/README.md

 # MSc Statistics Portfolio - University of Warwick

 ## About Me
-I am a Statistics & Data Science MSc student with a background in Mathematics (Manchester) and Finance (Durham).
-This repository contains my coursework and self-directed projects.
+I am currently a masters student at Warwick University studying for an MSc in Statistics with Data Science.
+My current interests lie in the intersection of Monte Carlo methods and ML with applications in volatility modelling.
+I am excited to learn about how I can apply these ideas to solve real-world problems.
+This repository contains my projects and will be updated over time.

 ## Projects